American Express: 2000 to 2009

-On September 30, 2005, American Express completed the corporate spin-off of its American Express Financial Advisors unit, Ameriprise Financial, to its shareholders and RSM McGladrey acquired American Express Tax & Business Services (TBS).
+On September 30, 2005, American Express completed the corporate spin-off of its American Express Financial Advisors unit, Ameriprise Financial, to its shareholders.
+In late 2005, H&R Block acquired American Express Tax & Business Services and then combined it with its RSM McGladrey Business Services Inc. subsidiary.

 In 2006, the UK division of American Express joined the Product Red coalition and issued a Red Card, donating with each purchase through The Global Fund to Fight AIDS, Tuberculosis and Malaria to help African women and children with HIV/AIDS, malaria, and other diseases.

 In late 2007, the company announced the Plum Card for small business owners.

 In March 2008, American Express acquired the Corporate Payment Services business of General Electric, which primarily focused on providing purchasing card solutions for large global clients, for $1.1 billion in cash.
 The transaction added V-Payment to its product portfolio.
 V-Payment enables a tightly controlled, single-use card number.

 In March 2008, Standard Chartered Bank acquired American Express Bank Ltd, the international banking subsidiary of American Express for $823 million.

 On November 10, 2008, during the 2008 financial crisis, the company received Federal Reserve System approval to convert to a bank holding company, making it eligible for government assistance under the Troubled Asset Relief Program (TARP).
 At that time, American Express had total consolidated assets of about $127 billion.
 In June 2009, $3.39 billion in TARP funds were repaid plus $74.4 million in dividend payments.
 In July 2009, the company ended its obligations under TARP by buying back $340 million in Treasury warrants.
 As part of the conversion, the company reduced or closed many business lines of credit.